-There are 10 standardized Medigap policies plus two high-deductible plan options.
+There are ten standardized Medigap policies plus two high-deductible plan options.
 Not all plans are offered in all zip codes, but the leading five are available for most areas of Hawaii.

-If your Original Medicare effective date was prior to January 1, 2020, you have the option to sign up for Medicare Plan F. This is the most comprehensive plan available, and it covers the following:
+Suppose your Original Medicare effective date was prior to January 1, 2020.
+In that case, you have the option to sign up for Medicare Plan F. This is the most comprehensive plan available, and it covers the following:

 - Medicare Part B deductible

 - First 3 pints of blood

 - Part B excess charges

 - Foreign travel emergency care (up to plan limits)

 When selecting an insurer for your Medigap plan in Hawaii, financial integrity is just as important as pricing.
 Close to 20 private insurance companies are offering Medigap insurance in the state.
 Still, only a couple stand out for their commitment to fair pricing and excellent superior financial ratings.